Blog/Ultimate Guide to French Press Coffee for Businesses/Why Businesses Upgrade from French Press Systems

 Step 3: Train Your Staff

 Transitioning from French press to automated systems requires retraining.
 Start with a core group and create standard operating procedures.
-Use our Perfect French Press Coffee Ratio for Businesses as a baseline for dialing in your new equipment.
+Use our French Press Coffee Setup for Offices: A Complete Guide 2026 as a baseline for dialing in your new equipment.

 Step 4: Phase Out Gradually